eriko-valence/ivl-fota-server-test-clone/infrastructure/README.md

 		- Copy the secret value (you won't be able to retrieve it after exiting this pane)
 		- Open the admin function app in the azure portal (e.g., fa-ivlfota-admin-api-dev)
 		- Navigate to Platform Features and select 'Configuration' from the Overview tabe
-		- Add the secret value to the application setting 'AzureADClientSecret'
+		- Create the setting 'AzureADClientSecret' and add the secret as its value
 	- Device API
 		- Open Azure Active Directory in the azure portal
 		- Navigate to 'App Registration'